The-AI-Alliance/trust-safety-user-guide/README.md

 ## Setup Jekyll

+If the "quick setup" instructions didn't work for installing Jekyll, this section provides more detailed instructions.

 First, you'll need a reasonably recent version of Ruby installed.
 The one that comes with MacOS is _not new enough_.
 See [Use Homebrew to Install Ruby on MacOS](#use-homebrew-to-install-ruby-on-macos) to install [Homebrew](https://brew.sh) and then Ruby using the `brew` command.

 Afterwards, the commands shown next should produce similar output that shown from Dean's machine, circa June 2024: